-The use of carbohydrates in cat food is controversial.
+The inclusion of carbs in cat food is controversial.
 While some people see them as a good source of energy, others believe that carbohydrates are responsible for the rise in feline obesity and diabetes.
 Nevertheless, both sides would agree that cats digest carbohydrates less efficiently than other animals.

-Although you should avoid high-carbohydrate cat foods, you shouldn’t try to eliminate carbs from your cat’s diet altogether.
-Carbohydrates may have some health benefits, and even wild cats consume them in small amounts.
-So, if you want to monitor/reduce your cat’s intake of carbohydrates, this guide will show you how to do so safely.
+Although you should avoid high-carbohydrate cat foods, you shouldn’t eliminate carbs from your cat’s diet altogether.
+Carbs may have some health benefits, and even wild cats consume them in small amounts.
+So, if you want to monitor or reduce your cat’s intake of carbohydrates, we’ll show you how to achieve this goal safely.

-Carbohydrates are often used to ‘bulk out’ cat foods, particularly kibbles.
+Carbohydrates are often used to bulk out cat foods, particularly kibble.

-Although legislation is in place to ensure the protein content of cat food doesn’t fall below 25%, domestic cats still consume quite a lot less protein (and relatively more carbohydrates) than cats living in the wild.
+Although legislation is in place to ensure that the protein content of cat food doesn’t fall below 25%, domestic cats still consume less protein (and relatively more carbohydrates) than cats living in the wild.

 Carb-rich cat food has been blamed for the rise in feline diabetes.

-Domestic cats certainly do eat more carbohydrates than wild cats.
-This is compounded by the fact that many domestic cats are very inactive, so they don’t burn off the excess calories.
+Domestic cats eat more carbohydrates than wild cats.
+This is compounded by the fact that many domestic cats are inactive, so they don’t burn off the excess calories.

 According to AAFCO, cat food is allowed to contain up to 55% carbohydrates.
-If carbs are responsible for the above health problems, it’s easy to see why pet owners would be worried about feeding their cats conventional cat food.
+If carbs are responsible for certain health problems, it’s easy to see why owners would be concerned about feeding their cats conventional cat food.

 Do Cats Need Carbohydrates in Their Diet?

-So, while cats don’t generally ‘need’ carbohydrates to thrive (especially in comparison to dogs or humans), it is natural for them to consume small amounts of carbohydrates.
-As such, it would be inappropriate to try and eliminate this macronutrient completely.
+So, while cats don’t need carbohydrates to thrive, especially in comparison to dogs or humans, it is natural for them to consume small amounts of carbs.
+It would be inappropriate to eliminate this macronutrient completely.

 Can Cats Digest Carbohydrates?

 It’s too simplistic to say that cats can’t digest carbohydrates.
-It is more accurate to say that cats digest carbohydrates less efficiently than other animals.
-This is because they only have small amounts of the digestive enzymes required for digesting carbs.
+It is more accurate to say that cats digest carbs less efficiently than other animals because they only have small amounts of the digestive enzymes required for digesting carbs.
 For example:

-- There is no (or very little) lactase or sucrase activity in the pancreatic tissue – lactase is the enzyme required to process lactose (found in cow’s milk), and sucrase is the enzyme that processes sucrose.
+- There is little lactase or sucrase activity in the pancreatic tissue.
+Lactase is the enzyme required to process lactose (found in cow’s milk), and sucrase is the enzyme that processes sucrose.

 - Maltase, Isomaltose, and sucrase enzymes are present in the small intestine, but activity is low.

-As you can see, cats are not incapable of digesting carbohydrates, but they’re not particularly efficient at doing so.
+As you can see, cats are not incapable of digesting carbs, but they’re not efficient at doing so.
 At least two factors determine how efficiently the cat will be able to digest carbohydrates.
-These factors include:
+These factors include the:

 Which Carbohydrates Are Bad for Cats?

-There are many different types of carbohydrates, and some are very difficult for cats to digest.
+There are many different types of carbs, and some are difficult for cats to digest.
 For example, there is strong evidence to suggest that cats cannot tolerate sucrose.

-Sucrose is broken down by the enzyme sucrase.
-Cats do have sucrase enzymes in their small intestine, but the activity is very low.
-This means they will struggle to break down sucrose.
-Some cats respond badly to minuscule amounts of sucrose whereas other cats can tolerate slightly larger amounts.
+The enzyme sucrase breaks down sucrose.
+Cats have sucrase enzymes in their small intestine, but the activity level is low, so they will struggle to break down sucrose.
+Some cats respond badly to minuscule amounts of sucrose, whereas other cats can tolerate slightly larger amounts.

-Research shows that if cats consume more than 7g of glucose per kg of body weight (or if more than 36% of the meal contains sucrose), the side effects are likely to be significant.
-These side effects include bloating, flatulence, lethargy, and diarrhea (potentially leading to dehydration).
+Research shows that if cats consume more than 7g of glucose per kg of body weight (or if more than 36% of the meal contains sucrose), the adverse effects are likely to be significant.
+These side effects include bloating, flatulence, lethargy, and diarrhea, potentially leading to dehydration.